Academy of St Martin in the Fields: History

-Sally Beamish has the title of composer-in-residence with the ASMF, the first composer so affiliated with the ASMF, scheduled through the 2019–2020 season.
+Sally Beamish was composer-in-residence with the ASMF, the first composer so affiliated with the ASMF, scheduled through the 2019–2020 season.

+Chorus

+In 1974 Neville Marriner encouraged László Heltay to form the Chorus of the Academy of St Martin in the Fields, composed of straight, accurate voices and designed to match the instrumental sound of the by then world-famous orchestra.
+The choir made its debut in 1975 in Düsseldorf and was soon an established feature of the orchestra's programming.
+Its first recording was Bach's Mass in B minor in 1977.
+Heltay's choral and Marriner's instrumental styles matched perfectly, and the partnership of 25 years took Heltay and the Chorus through numerous concerts, tours and 28 recordings from the major choral repertoire with soloists such as Dietrich Fischer-Dieskau, Janet Baker, Kiri Te Kanawa, Robert Tear and Anthony Rolfe Johnson.
+Performances with Heltay as chorus master included the 250th-anniversary of Handel's Messiah in Dublin in 1992 and the closing concerts of the handover of Hong Kong in 1997, and their recordings also include the soundtrack for Amadeus in 1984, and the UEFA Champions League Anthem.
+In more recent years, after its dedicated chorus was discontinued the orchestra has worked with a number of independent choral groups, such as the Ambrosian Singers and as of 2024 it is regularly joined by the professional St Martin’s Voices.

 Recordings

 The orchestra's first recording was for the L'Oiseau-Lyre label at Conway Hall on 25 March 1961.
 It has since accumulated an extensive discography, and is one of the most recorded chamber orchestras in the world, with over 500 sessions.
 Other labels the orchestra has recorded for include Argo, Capriccio, Chandos, Decca, EMI, Hänssler, Hyperion, and Philips.
 Earlier recordings by the ASMF from the old Philips label have been reissued on Pentatone.
 The orchestra has also recorded under the names "Argo Chamber Orchestra", "London String Players", and "London Strings".

 The soundtrack to the Oscar-winning film Amadeus, a fictional account of the life of the composer Wolfgang Amadeus Mozart and his bitter feud with rival Antonio Salieri features many of Mozart's most popular compositions.
 Recorded by the Academy and Sir Neville Marriner in 1984, the soundtrack to Amadeus reached #1 in the Billboard Classical Albums Chart, #56 in the Billboard Popular Albums Chart, has sold over 6.5 million copies to date and received 13 Gold Discs, making it one of the most popular classical music recordings of all time.
 The partnership between the Academy and its founder Sir Neville Marriner is the most recorded of any orchestra and conductor.